n10dollar/Leet_Code_Solutions/README.md

 - 👋 Hi, I’m @ben10dollar
 - 👀 I’m interested in raising my Java skills to an advanced level.
 - 🌱 I’m currently learning how to solve LeetCode's competitive programming questions.
-  -Question Difficulty Key: Easy=E, Medium=M, Hard=H
+  - Question Difficulty Key: Easy=E, Medium=M, Hard=H
 - 💞️ I’m looking to collaborate on more of such questions to build a portfolio.
 - 📫 How to reach me: neiltendolkar10@gmail.com